geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 The startup time of LLM is way too slow.
 But basically I'll work on that.
 Any quick comments on the x86?

 ##### **Geohot** [[00:46:35](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2795)]
 This new one's a lot better.
 My big complaint about the first one is that it was doing instruction selection after linearization.
 And at that point you're just rewriting LLVM.
 But the really interesting thing that we can do in tiny grad is do instruction selection before linearization.
 And then we can intelligently keep up.
 And then we can do it in a way that's linearized based on register pressure.
 So yeah, I think there's something there.
 I guess maybe this week I'll also start on the RDNA3 assembly backend.
 LLVM is very good at compiling x86 code.
 It's terrible at RDNA3.
 The things that I did with AMD UOP MatMall are totally doable with tiny grad transfer.
 And that code is almost 2x faster than the AMD UOP MatMall, which uses LLVM.
 It's very possible to get real speed out of these things because of how GPUs are.
 They're a lot simpler.
 They're just very different.
 The scheduling is very different between CPUs and GPUs.
-And then if I also...
-If I also do warp specialization, I think that actually the scheduling...
+And then if I also..
+If I also do warp specialization, I think that actually the scheduling..
 I think everything just becomes a lot easier if you can warp specialize.
 Because you can independently optimize your GMEM to SMEM and then your SMEM to ALU kernels.

 ##### **Chrism** [[00:48:19](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=2899)]
 You can optimize those warps and then one of them is going to be your limiting factor.
 But you can work on them independently.